manabie-com/manabie-com.github.io/content/posts/github-actions-composite-workflows/index.md

 +++

 This blog post focuses on how we can create a reusable workflow for GitHub Actions.
-The do's and don'ts will be elaborate along the way.
+The do's and don'ts will be elaborated along the way.

 ### **1. What are the available options?**